big-nacho/patolette/README.md

 At its core, it implements a weighted variant of Xiaolin Wu's PCA-based quantizer (not to be confused with the popular one from _Graphics Gems vol. II_, which is already available [here](https://gist.github.com/bert/1192520)).

 Some of its key features are:
-- Avoids axis-aligned subdivisions.
+- Avoids axis-aligned subdivisions
-- Supports the **CIEL\*u\*v\*** and **ICtCp** color spaces.
+- Supports the **CIEL\*u\*v\*** and **ICtCp** color spaces
-- Optional use of saliency maps to give higher weight to areas that stand out visually.
+- Optional use of saliency maps to give higher weight to areas that stand out visually
-- Optional *KMeans* refinement.
+- Optional *KMeans* refinement

-The library is still in need of a ton of improvements and most definitely not ready for production use, but it's already very usable.
+The library is still in need of a ton of improvements and most definitely not ready for production use, but it's already very useable.

 ## Installation
 A **PyPI** package is not yet available.
-Until then, installation is manual, but it should hopefully be painless 🤞
+Until then, installation is manual but it should hopefully be painless 🤞

 If you do face any obstacles building / installing, please submit an issue! 🙏